sakkameriem01/Inquiero/README.md

 # Inquiero

-An intelligent PDF chat application that allows users to upload PDF documents and ask questions about their content using Google's Gemini AI.
+An intelligent PDF chat application that allows users to upload PDF documents and ask questions about their content using a **locally hosted Mistral model via Ollama**.

 ## Features